toerso/oreon/README.md

 with two properties `ext and dir`.

 `ext` means extension.
 You can use `html or php` as you like.
 `dir` means directory where should markup file will go to.
 It has two options `self  and dist`.
-If you choose to `dist` then output markup file goes to `public` directory.
+If you choose to `dist` then output markup file goes to `public` directory. `props` object has also `devServer` boolean property to start development server.
 A last,

 pass the `props` object as argument of `run(props)` method like this.